thevolcanomanishere/maschine-plus-create-previews/README.md

 # maschine-plus-create-previews

+> [!WARNING]
+> Copy the folders you want to test this with to a new location.
+Run the script on these test folders and check the output.
+Do not run this script directly on the entire Maschine+ SD card.
+Only use this on your own user content on your computer and then transfer the files to the Maschine+ SD card.

 ## Maschine+ Prehear Function

 The Maschine+ requires a `.preview` hidden folder containing `.ogg` files of the same name as the audio files in the parent folder.
 This is necessary for the "Prehear" function to work as a user browses through sounds.